 Dear Faculty Search Committee,

-I am writing to express my interest in the position of Lecturer in the Department of Science, Technology, Engineering, and Public Policy at University College London.
+I am writing to express my interest in the position of Lecturer in Digital Technologies and Policy with the Department of Science, Technology, Engineering, and Public Policy (STEAPP) at University College London.
 I am currently an Assistant Professor of International Affairs in the Bush School of Government and Public Service at Texas A&M University.
 I hold an interdisciplinary PhD in Technology, Management, and Policy from MIT’s Engineering Systems Division, integrating computer science, international political economy, and operations strategy.
 My research focuses on the political economy of Internet infrastructure and security, in particular the norms and best practices of private transnational cybersecurity regimes and how these actors engage with state-based security organizations and law enforcement.
 Empirically, my work builds on extensive engagement with global expert practitioner communities that ensure the security and stability of the Internet’s infrastructure and online platforms.
 I not only thrive in multidisciplinary environments—I consider them my native habitat.
-My intrinsically interdisciplinary background would be a rare and valuable complement to the research, teaching, and impact of the Department of Science, Technology, Engineering, and Public Policy—I am especially excited at the opportunity to contribute to the work of the Digital Technology Policy Lab.
+My intrinsically interdisciplinary background would be a rare and valuable complement to the research, teaching, and impact of the Department of Science, Technology, Engineering, and Public Policy—I am especially excited at the opportunity to contribute to the work of the Digital Technologies Policy Lab.

 My applied research is driven by real-world problems in today’s digital platforms— real-time management of emerging cybersecurity threats; digital platform governance and its implications for markets and innovation; the governance of connectivity platforms in developed and developing regions; and the role of industry in mitigating disinformation campaigns.
 These kinds of ‘wicked issues’ cannot be resolved by policy formulation and implementation by a single stakeholder group or jurisdiction.
 Addressing these issues requires combining technical, operational, organizational, and legal capabilities distributed among equally diverse sets of state and non-state, private actors.
 The research and policy challenge central to my work is understanding how to systematically harness the capabilities and capacities of the diverse actors that sustain the security, stability, and integrity of complex infrastructures such as the Internet to solve global policy problems.

 My work addresses two key parts of this challenge.
 First, my empirical work builds on established theories of institutional design and political economy to understand how transnational epistemic communities develop, and adapt, the norms, standards, and best practices they use to cope with uncertainties endemic in complex engineering systems such as the Internet and digital platforms.
 Second, I evaluate the feedback loops necessary to systematically integrate this knowledge into the policy-making processes of international organizations and governance structures, while being cognizant of the politics of science and technology policy advice.
-I believe my work identifying and closing these knowledge gaps, building bridges between the communities that manage the Internet and policymakers, is exceptionally aligned with STEAPP’s mission and I am excited for the opportunity to contribute to the research and policy agenda of the Digital Technology Policy Lab.
+I believe my work identifying and closing these knowledge gaps, building bridges between the communities that manage the Internet and policymakers, is exceptionally aligned with STEAPP’s mission and I am excited for the opportunity to contribute to the research and policy agenda of the Digital Technologies Policy Lab.

+The next section sections outline how I meet the person specification and ambitions for this role….

 Research My research strategy has always been interdisciplinary.
 I started my academic life in computer science as a software engineer, focusing on programming languages and network security, but soon realized technical knowledge alone was insufficient to understand the complex sociotechnical dynamics shaping Internet development and cybersecurity challenges.
 My doctoral research at MIT combined international political economy, operations strategy, and computer science to conduct extensive fieldwork examining on-the-ground practices in Internet infrastructure management and cybersecurity.
 I funded the last year of my dissertation work as the primary author on a Google Faculty Research Award ($85,000).